 A Digital Output is a pseudo-DataMode.
-Digital outputs are compatible with the first eight bits on each bank of the EDIO and any digital bit on the ECPU.
-For more information on EDIO digital outputs, see "EDIO Digital Input/Output" on page 103.
-For more information on ECPU digital outputs, see "ECPU Digital Input/Output" on page 99.
+Digital outputs are compatible with the first eight bits of the ELDIO.
+For more information on ELDIO digital outputs, see "ELDIO Digital Input/Output" on page 92.

-Use the Digital Output definition window for each layer to define all desired digital outputs for that layer.
+Use the Digital Output definition window to define all desired digital outputs.
 For each desired output target bit, specify the associated logical control channel, output mode, initial state and stop run action.
 Use the control channel select area of the window or type the desired values directly into the digital output list.